PhilT95/athenlyx/docs/blue/tools-network/snort.md

   - HEX mode - `alert tcp any any <> any 80  (msg: "GET Request Found"; content:"|47 45 54|"; sid: 1000001; rev:1;)`
 - **Nocase**: Disabling case sensitivity.
 Used for enhancing the content searches. \
 `alert tcp any any <> any 80  (msg: "GET Request Found"; content:"GET"; nocase; sid: 1000001; rev:1;)`
-- **Fast_pattern**: Prioritise content search to speed up the payload search operation.
+- **Fast_pattern**: Prioritize content search to speed up the payload search operation.
 By default, Snort uses the biggest content and evaluates it against the rules. "fast_pattern" option helps you select the initial packet match with the specific value for further investigation.
 This option always works case insensitive and can be used once per rule.
 Note that this option is required when using multiple "content" options. \
 The following rule has two content options, and the fast_pattern option tells to snort to use the first content option (in this case, "GET") for the initial packet match.\
 `alert tcp any any <> any 80  (msg: "GET Request Found"; content:"GET"; fast_pattern; content:"www";  sid:1000001; rev:1;)`

-### Non-Payload Detection Rule ptions
+### Non-Payload Detection Rule options

 - **ID**: Filtering the IP id field.\
 `alert tcp any any <> any any (msg: "ID TEST"; id:123456; sid: 1000001; rev:1;)`